_ [Contents]

 This scenario is reasonably analogous to many real-world situations.
 Commonly there’s a significant price for making a measurement, and you want to maximize the amount of information you get for this price.

 I mention this because all too often, people claim that a principle of scientific experimentation is to “change only one variable at a time”.
-It’s easy to see that such a claim is hogwash.
-The Twelve Coins Puzzle suffices as a counterexample.
+It’s easy to see that such a claim is not reliably true.
+The Twelve Coins Puzzle (reference 20) is one counterexample among many.
 If each weighing differs from the previous weighing by only one coin, you cannot come anywhere close to an optimal solution.

-The suggestion to “change only one variable at a time” might nevertheless be good advice in some special situations.
+As discussed in reference 24, the suggestion to “change only one variable at a time” might nevertheless be good advice in some special situations.
 That’s because the cost of making a measurement is not always the dominant cost in the overall information-gathering process.
 For example, imagine a situation where gathering the raw data is very cheap, while just plain thinking about it is expensive.
 Then you might want to follow a strategy, such as changing only one variable at a time, that makes the data easy to interpret, even though you had to do a large number of experiments (much larger than theoretically necessary).
-Consider the contrast:

 The same applies to theories: It does not suffice to show that your favorite theory does a good job of fitting the data.
 You should diligently search for other theories that do a comparably good job of fitting the data.